oucar/Full-Stack-Development/Web Developer/44- Data Relationships With Mongo/readme.md

-One to Many (Similar to SQL, you store a reference to another object)
+One to Many (Similar to SQL, you store a reference to another object) -> farm.js One to many -> One product has multiple reviews